 Operating Authority Requirements

-Prior to being issued a permit, you must comply with TxDMV Motor Carrier Registration (MCR) or Unified Carrier Registration (UCR).
-If not required to have TxDMV MCR or UCR, you must have a Permit Surety Bond in the amount of $10,000 on file with TxDMV.
+If you are not required to have a USDOT Number, you must have a Permit Surety Bond in the amount of $10,000 on file with TxDMV.

 If your vehicle or vehicle combination has a combined gross weight exceeding 200,000 pounds, you must submit a certificate of weight with your permit application.
 The certificate may be a Shipper's Certificate of Weight (Form 2280), or a purchase order, a bill of lading, a contract to haul, or similar form provided it identifies, at a minimum the following: